 Simulations at sea—and beyond

-Wargaming has been an integral part of Naval War College since 1887.
+Wargaming has been an integral part of Naval War College (NWC) since 1887.
 While the tools and technology used in simulations have evolved over the past century, the value of wargaming in maritime leadership development remains strong.
 Today, we conduct more than 50 gaming events per year, and they range in variety from complex, multi-sided computer-assisted games to simple, single-sided seminar games.

 Wargaming supports our academic mission in many ways.
 Games foster an understanding of the decisions that military leaders and civilians make in maritime and joint warfare.
 Wargaming also opens discussion and debate of strategic and operational concepts.
 Finally, gaming provides insights and builds important risk assessment and analytical skills